 - A resume is an essential tool for landing the best sales associate opportunities.

-- Beat the ATS algorithms by including important words from the job description in your summary and skills section.
+- Include important words from the job description in your summary and skills section.

 - Your summary section is the best place to show off a bit of your personality and professional demeanor – essential for sales associates